 Article 72 Violations of these Trading Rules shall be subject to the sanctions provided in the Enforcement Rules of the Shanghai International Energy Exchange.

 Article 73 The Exchange reserves the right to interpret these Trading Rules.

-Article 74 These Trading Rules shall take effective as of May 11th, 2017.
+Article 74 These Trading Rules shall take effective as of [date].